Symbian9/qmapshack-doc-wiki/TroubleShooting.md

 ```

 change the variable CMAKE_BUILD_TYPE to *Debug*.
-No start the build process with
+Now start the build process with

 ```
 #!bash